-Wang Youhuai’s preface recalls that the revised edition produced by the Ministry of Justice (in 1694) made it possible to update the famous Song treatise of forensics by making use of various more recent medical works.
-J. 1-4 consist of this official Xiyuan lu recension with Wang Youhuai’s “additions” (zengji 增輯) in the upper margin or at the end of each section; they include materials taken from the author’s personal experience as well as from other works.
+Wang Youhuai’s pref. recalls that the new Xiyuan lu version published by the Ministry of Justice (see under Lüli guan jiaozheng Xiyuan lu) made it possible to update the famous Song forensics treatise by making use of more recent medical works.
+J. 1-4 consist of this official Xiyuan lu recension with Wang Youhuai’s “additions” (增輯) in the upper margin or at the end of each section; they include materials using both the author’s personal experience and other works.
 This is followed (in j.
-5) by “supplements” (buji 補輯) compiled by Li Guanlan, including a Xiyuan lu buyi sanze 補遺三則 by Wang Xi 王歙 (Z. Yuesun 越孫) (1733) (a magistrate of Qishui in Hubei, surname occasionally written 汪), a Xiyuan lu beikao (1777, q.v.) in 11 items, and the Jianyan zashuo 檢驗雜說 and Jianyan zashuo gejue 格訣; the last two texts are said to include valuable new materials on various techniques of medico-legal examination.
-The 1813 ed., j.
-5, and 1825 ed. (as an appendix after j.
-5) also include two texts on bone examination: Jiangu ge 檢骨格, i.e. the plates representing the skeleton followed by an itemized list of the bones; and Jiangu yingyong wujian 檢骨應用物件, which provides a long list of the necessary equipment and paraphernalia (also in the supplement [zeng] to j.
-5 of the 1843 Tong Lian ed.).
-It has been remarked by Ch’en Fu-mei that the three main authors of this recension, Wang Youhuai, Li Guanlan and Sun Guanlie, were at the same time compiling the edition of the Code with commentaries that had the widest distribution, viz. the Da Qing lüli quanzuan jicheng (q.v.).|
+5) by “supplements” (補輯) compiled by Li Guanlan, including Xiyuan lu buyi sanze 補遺三則 by Wang Xi 王歙 (z.
+Yuesun 越孫) (1733) (a magistrate of Qishui 蘄水, Hubei, surname sometimes written 汪), Xiyuan lu beikao (q.v.) in 11 items, Jianyan zashuo 檢驗雜說, and Jianyan zashuo gejue 格訣; the last two texts are said to include valuable new materials on various techniques of forensic examination.
+The 1803 and 1813 eds. (in j.
+5) and the 1825 ed. (as an appendix following j.
+5) also include plates representing the skeleton (檢骨圖) with accompanying bone checklist (檢骨格) and list of equipment and paraphernalia used for bone examination (檢骨應用物件); these materials, added to the official Xiyuan lu text in 1770, feature in various placings in all subsequent eds. of Xiyuan lu jizheng (see below); they are sometimes preceded by the memorials that led to their adoption and promulgation.
+Ch’en Fu-mei (see below) remarks that Wang Youhuai, Li Guanlan, and Sun Guanglie, the three main authors of this recension, were during the same period compiling the edition of the Code with commentaries that had the widest distribution in nineteenth-century China, viz.
+Da Qing lüli quanzuan jicheng (q.v.) and its sequels.